 ExpressVPN is the provider that has come top of the pile for storing no logs.
 They are priced very reasonable and come with a long money-back guarantee as well not sharing your information with any third party.

 If you want to do your research, we have also offered some pointers on how to identify whether a no user logs guarantee is worth any more than the paper it is written on.

 There are a lot of VPNs on the market and sadly, many of them are keen to get hold of your cash without offering you the level of service you want.

-If online privacy matters to you and you want to keep your online data safe, you need a VPN with a no user logs guarantee.
-Using this article will help you identify the best one for you.
+If online privacy matters to you and you want to keep your online data safe, you need a VPN with a no user logs guarantee covered by a strong logging policy.